-My goal with DOTW is to go through a basic drink recipe, showing you how to best prepare the cocktail.
-Recipes may come from a variety of sources, including books both new and old, bars or restaurants that have divulged their secrets, or even original cocktails that I create.
-I want to show you drinks that I enjoy and that I know you can prepare.
+Our goal with DOTW is to go through a basic drink recipe, showing you how to best prepare the cocktail.
+Recipes may come from a variety of sources, including books both new and old, bars or restaurants that have divulged their secrets, or even original cocktails that we create.
+We want to show you drinks that we enjoy and that we know you can prepare.
 They should not have ingredients that are impossible to find or create yourself.
-If they include homemade items, I will refer to previous posts with instructions, or write additional articles ahead of time in anticipation of using them for a Drink Of The Week.
-I also want to encourage you to speak up in the comments.
+If they include homemade items, we will refer to previous posts with instructions, or write additional articles ahead of time in anticipation of using them for a Drink Of The Week.
+We also want to encourage you to speak up in the comments.
 Is there an ingredient you have had trouble locating?
 Perhaps you found a good deal somewhere that you can share with others.
-Maybe you want me to feature or interpret one of your favorites.
+Maybe you want us to feature or interpret one of your favorites.
 Speak up!
 So, without further ado. . .

 The 20th Century Cocktail